R0gnar/release_maker/README.md

-# release_maker
+# Release maker
-Prepare release branch, used jira project version and commits from bitbucket
+Prepares release branch by selecting correct project version and adding all commits from tasks in project version

 Add JIRA_API_URL and BITBUCKET_API_URL in settings.py

-Run
 python run.py